Thrivestack-public/docs/docs/getting-started/analyze/instrumentation/identification/user.md

 ![User Identify Flowchart](/img/docs/analyze/apis/identify-flowchart.png)

 ### 1.1 Identify API
-An Identify API is designed to handle and manage user identity information within an application.
+An Identify API is designed to handle and manage user identify information within an application.
 - The `/identify` call is used to identify users and associate traits with their profiles.
 It allows you to store and update user information for personalized experiences.

 ### 1.2 Identify Parameters